Sooke Gathering Place

 Addressing Common Concerns

-Why can't Sooke Gathering Place simply operate out of existing community buildings?
+Why can't Sooke Gathering Place operate out of existing community buildings?

-Sooke Gathering Place already makes use of available community spaces whenever possible, but relying on rented or borrowed facilities is not a sustainable long-term solution.
+There is no gathering place.SRCHN already makes use of available community spaces whenever possible, but relying on rented or borrowed facilities is not a sustainable long-term solution in our growing community.

 In some cases, organizations generously offer space, but the terms may restrict the delivery of independent health, wellness, or community programming.
 A shared facility can work for occasional events, but it does not provide the flexibility or autonomy needed to develop and expand services that respond to local needs.

-Paying market-rate rent is also not financially sustainable for a non-profit organization.
-Funds that could be invested in programs, services, and community initiatives would instead be directed toward ongoing operating costs.
+Paying market-rate rent is also not financially sustainable for charities or non-profits.
+Funds that should be invested in programs, services, and community initiatives would instead be directed toward ongoing operating costs.

 Why build a new Sooke Gathering Place instead of renovating an existing building or using another location?